RPT-COLUMN-An aluminium mirror on Trump's tariff tornado: Andy Home

-(Repeats with no changes.
+(Repeats April 6 item with updated graphics.
 The opinions expressed here are those of the author, a columnist for Reuters)

 * U.S. aluminium imports 2017: tmsnrt.rs/2uQFfQ0